The material appearing in these pages is intended for informational purposes and should not be considered legal advice

 A. Your policy tells staff, parents and your community how you are going to protect children in your care.
 Look at the requirements of your accrediting agency.
 If they are signatories to the new standards for child protection the essential questions will give you a place to start.
 Also, see our quick start links and Child Protection Policy template or downloadable checklist for developing a child protection program.
 This includes links to sample policies and supplemental policies as well as checklists, forms and flow charts for helping you develop supporting procedures that fit your organization and location.
 Child protection policies and codes of conduct should be publicized within the school community, posted, and reviewed and signed during induction training.
-They should include the creation date and the last date reviewed which typically happens annually.
+Policies and supplemental policies should include the creation date and the last date reviewed which typically happens annually.
 Community and student opinion should be included in the creation process.
 Policies should be made available in child-friendly language, simple English, and language/s understood by community.